NestorIT/PH-1200/README.md

 - HMI communication via USB port.

 ## IMPORTANT
-**This project was developed for a _specific device_, however, it may be modified according to others UPS**
+**This project was developed for a _specific device_, however, it may be modified according to other project**

 ## Credits
 DS3231 Arduino library - [jarzebski/Arduino-DS3231](https://github.com/jarzebski/Arduino-DS3231)\